Quansight-Labs/ndindex/docs/indexing-guide/index.md

 ### Advanced indices

-Advanced indices operate in general on multiple axes at once.
+Advanced indices operate in general on multiple dimensions at once.
 However, unlike the basic indices, advanced indices in NumPy always return a [copy](views-vs-copies) of the array.

 - [Integer arrays](integer-array-indices), corresponding to